Workouts and mileage are only part of getting fitter.

 On rest days, you want to avoid any sort of aerobic cross-training; it is vital to allow both your muscles and your central nervous system to rest.

-Even endurance athletes program a full day of recovery into their workout routines!
-So, if you are just getting started, take a page out of the professionals' notebook and plan for a rest day each week.
+Even the best athletes program a full day of recovery into their workout routines!
+So, if you are just getting started, take a page out of the professionals' notebook and plan for a minimum of one rest day each week.

 Some supplements can aid in the recovery process.